-Up to 28 teams from ABA-accredited law schools or law schools currently seeking ABA accreditation may participate in the Competition.
+Up to 26 teams from ABA-accredited law schools may participate in the Competition.
 Each participating school may enter one or two teams depending on available space, on a first come basis.
 If the Competition is oversubscribed, the Sponsor reserves the right to place additional teams on a wait list or otherwise adjust participation.
-Each team shall be composed of two or three students, all of whom must be full-time day, night or weekend program law students currently enrolled in a J.D. program at the time of the Competition.
+Each team shall be composed of two or three students, all of whom must be law students currently enrolled in a J.D. program at the time of the Competition, either in a full-time day program or an equivalent night or weekend program,

 Rule 2.
-Substitution or Dropping of Team Members.
+Identification of Team Members, Substitution or Dropping.